yinshaokiev/My-Homelab-Journey/01-HomeLab_Journey/01-README.md

 - 12/21/25 - Learned about tailscale because I wanted to know if I can access my homelab outside of my homenetwork.
 - 12/22/25  [x] **[Tailscale-VPN](./05-Tailscale-setup.md)** - VPN remote accesss.
 - 12/23/25 - [Netwokring Incident Response & Troubleshooting - Tailscale VPN Implementation & Proxmox LXC Hardening](../99-Troubleshooting/12-23-25_tailscale-lxc-fix.md)
 - 12/23/25 - Reading up on next lab potential labs Honey pot and NAS.
 Not sure which one to do next.
+- 12/31/25 - Deployed Tailscale across distributed endpoints (Windows & iOS) to create a private 'Tailnet'.
+This allows for secure, identity-verified SSH and Web GUI management of the home lab without the use of traditional VPN gateways or port forwarding.